BookStackApp/website/content/docs/user/searching.md

     <td>Normal Searches</td>
     <td>&lt;term_a&gt; &lt;term_b&gt;</td>
     <td>london meeting</td>
-    <td>Normal word searchs across the name and description or body of your content.
+    <td>Normal word searches across the name and description or body of your content.
 When mulitple terms are searched only one term has to match your content but content containing both terms will be higher in the results.</td>
   </tr>
   <tr>
     <td>Exact Searches</td>